 Ideally used once or twice weekly, masks are a great way to boost your complexion, elevate your existing regime and offer both the stress-relieving and result-driven benefits of professional treatments in the comfort of your own home.
 Whether you’re looking to decongest, brighten, hydrate, tone or soothe, there’s a formula for every concern imaginable.
 Masks have become such a mainstay of the modern skincare vernacular.
 New innovations mean they are offered in a variety of incarnations, from clay to cryo, collagen to cream.
-These are a few of our favourite varieties…
+These are a few of my favourite varieties.

 Clay (or mud)